-The Department of Earth and Planetary Sciences offers programs of study and research in the basic Earth sciences;
+The Morton K. Blaustein Department of Earth and Planetary Sciences offers programs of study and research in the basic Earth sciences, particularly:

-- in geology, the science of the solid Earth;
+- Geology, the science of the solid Earth

-- in geochemistry, devoted to understanding the chemistry of the solid Earth and natural waters;
+- Geochemistry, devoted to understanding the chemistry of the solid Earth and natural waters

-- in geophysics, concerned with a quantitative description of physical processes in the Earth and planetary sciences;
+- Geophysics, concerned with a quantitative description of physical processes in the Earth and planetary sciences

-- in physical oceanography, the study of ocean currents and waves, and their role in climate;
+- Oceanography, the study of ocean currents, biogeochemistry, and the ocean’s role in climate

-- in atmospheric sciences, particularly the dynamics of atmospheric circulation both on earth and other outer planets and their satellites;
+- Atmospheric sciences, particularly the dynamics of atmospheric circulation both on Earth and other outer planets and their satellites

-- and in ecology and paleoecology, the study of the relationships between organisms and their environment today and in the geologic past.
+- Ecology and paleoecology, the study of the relationships between organisms and their environment today and in the geologic past.

-The graduate program develops skills in research through independent investigation under the general guidance of one or more members of the faculty, backed up by relevant course work.
+The graduate program in earth and planetary sciences develops skills in research through independent investigation under the general guidance of one or more members of the faculty, backed up by relevant course work.
 The department gives particular emphasis to the integration of experimental investigation, theoretical calculation, and quantitative field observations.

-The EPS major focuses on the study of physical, chemical, and biological processes that shape the Earth and the other planets.
-It is designed primarily for scientists who wish to have careeres researching the science of the Earth and planets, although it is also suitable for students planning careers in the health professions.
+The E&PS major focuses on the study of physical, chemical, and biological processes that shape the Earth and the other planets.
+It is designed primarily for scientists who wish to have careers researching the science of the Earth and planets, although it is also suitable for students planning careers in the health professions.